wasp-lang/wasp/web/docs/data-model/operations/queries.md

 <ShowForTs>

-Afer you [declare the query](#declaring-queries), Wasp generates a generic type you can use when defining its implementation.
+After you [declare the query](#declaring-queries), Wasp generates a generic type you can use when defining its implementation.
 For the Query declared as `getSomething`, the generated type is called `GetSomething`:

 ```ts